• Skip to main content

 Jump to Recipe Pin Recipe

-There’s nothing more comforting than a warm bowl of vegetarian chili, especially as the weather starts to get cooler.
-This chili is spicy, cozy, hearty, and flavorful and makes a perfect game-day dinner or weeknight meal.
+There’s nothing more comforting than a warm bowl of this Instant Pot Vegetarian Chili, especially as the weather starts to get cooler.
+This vegetarian and vegan chili is spicy, cozy, hearty, and flavorful and makes a perfect game-day dinner or weeknight meal.

 Vegetarian chili served with lime and cilantro garnishing

-I used to meal prep this meatless chili in a slow cooker way before I had kids.
-I was recently reminded of how delicious it was!
+I used to meal prep this vegetarian chili in a slow cooker before I had kids.
+I was recently reminded of how delicious it was so I decided to share it on the blog!
 Before the Instant Pot days, I had a crockpot so I prepped the chili before I left for work.
 It would be ready to go by the time we got home.
 There were always enough leftovers of the vegetarian slow cooker chili for me to pack for work lunches as well!

 vegetarian chili ingredients image